A Diagrammatic Temperley-Lieb Categorification: Introduction

 Categorification and the Temperley-Lieb algebra have a long history.
 Khovanov in \cite{Kho} constructed a categorification of $\mTL$ using a TQFT, which was slightly generalized by Bar-Natan in \cite{BN}.
 This was then used to categorify the Jones polynomial.
 Bernstein, Frenkel and Khovanov in \cite{BFK} provide a categorical action of the Temperley-Lieb algebra by Zuckerman and projective functors on category $\mc{O}$.
-Stroppel \cite{Str} showed that this categorical action extends to the full tangle algebroid, but more importantly in our context, she also investigated the natural transformations between projective functors, and constructed a projective action of the cobordism category using these natural transformations.
-To study natural transformations she used Soergel's functor and calculations on Soergel bimodules.
-From this, it should not be terribly difficult to verify whether the category defined in this paper acts by projective functors.
-In some sense, cobordisms have always provided a reasonable notion for the structure of natural transformations in Temperley-Lieb categorical actions, though we would argue that the category $\mc{TLC}$ is more explicit and easier to use, being inherently planar, graph-theoretical, and having Hom spaces whose size is well-understood.
+Stroppel \cite{Str} showed that this categorical action extends to the full tangle algebroid, and also investigated the natural transformations between projective functors.
+Recent work of Brundan and Stroppel \cite{BS} connects these Temperley-Lieb categorifications to Khovanov-Lauda-Rouquier algebras, among other things.
+We hope that our diagrammatics will help to understand the morphisms in these categorifications.

 The organization of this paper is as follows.
 Chapter \ref{sec-preliminaries} will provide a quick overview of the Hecke and Temperley-Lieb algebras, and the diagrammatic definition of the category $\mc{HC}$.
 Chapter \ref{sec-tlc} begins by defining the quotient category diagrammatically in its own right (which makes a thorough understanding of the diagrammatic calculus for $\mc{HC}$ unnecessary).
-Section \ref{subsec-mainthm} states and proves the main theorem, modulo the lemma which requires all the work.
+Section \ref{subsec-usingpairing} proves Theorem \ref{maintheorem}, modulo Lemma \ref{mainlemma} which requires all the work.
 The remaining sections of that chapter do all the work, and starting with Section \ref{subsec-gradeddim} one will not miss any important ideas if one skips the proofs.
 Chapter \ref{sec-repns} begins with a discussion of cell modules for $\mc{TL}$ and certain other modules, and then goes on to categorify these modules, requiring only very simple diagrammatic arguments.

+This paper is reasonably self-contained.
+We do not require familiarity with \cite{EKh}, and do not use any results other than Corollary \ref{freemodules} below.
+We do quote some results for motivational reasons, but the difficult graphical arguments of that paper can often be drastically simplified for the Temperley-Lieb setting, so that we provide easier proofs for the results we need.
+Familiarity with diagrammatics for monoidal categories with adjunction would be useful, and \cite{Lau} provides a good introduction.
+More details on preliminary topics can be found in \cite{EKh}.